"In addition to my donation I want to offer my PROFUSE gratitude for this gift to the world!" - Amy, Seattle WA

 Benches can be sponsored as a memorial or charitable donation.
 Sponsors are given a dedication plaque on the bench.
 For details contact firstname.lastname@example.org.

-Businesses listed here have supported trail society project and are our partners in welcoming visitors to the trail.
+Businesses listed here have supported trail society projects or network on our behalf.
 Special donations have also been received from Telus, Ukee Cable Services and the Raven Lady Food Cart.
 Businesses such as Black Rock Resort and Water's Edge Resort also sell trail society merchandise and donate the full proceeds.

 |Accommodation Links||Activity Links|